Weeping-Willow/api-example/README.md

 Note: .env is included in the repo and contains the default password auth details for development mongo instance incase, so this should only be used for dev or testing

-## Installation
+## Requirments

+- port 8080 and 27017 free
+- docker and docker compose installed

 ## How To Run
+- run command `dokcer-compose up -d` will start api on port 8080
 ## How To Use

 1. set a header `Authorization` with value `Bearer complicated-token`

-2. by default if you lunch the api using docker it should run on port 80
+2. by default if you lunch the api using docker it should run on port 8080

-3. to check if you've added auth headers correctly call this route `Get /api/`
+3. to check if you've added auth headers correctly call this route `Get /api/`, if it returns 200 it's working ok, if it returns 401 the Authorization header is not set correctly

 ## Using the api